ogregod/Master-Animal-and-Provision-Guide/Butchering Guide/Owlbear.md

 So sit down, shut up, and pay attention.
 I'm only writing this once.

 What You're Looking At
 When you kill an owlbear (or more likely, when some adventurers drag one to your shop and demand you "do something with it"), you've got about 1,420 pounds of dead weight on your hands.
 That's assuming they already bled it out in the field, which, if they're smart, they did.
-If they didn't, add another 115 pounds of blood and a huge mess.
+If they didn't, add another 128 pounds of blood and a huge mess.

 Field Dressing & Transport (Hunter's Responsibility):
 • Live weight: ~1,600 lbs (estimated from final carcass size)
-• Blood drained: 115 lbs (8% of live weight - lost in field)
+• Blood drained: 128 lbs (8% of live weight - lost in field)
-• Digestive tract removed: ~65 lbs (4% of live weight - lost in field)
+• Digestive tract + non-magical organs removed: ~52 lbs (3.25% of live weight - lost in field)
 • Dressed weight arriving at shop: 1,420 lbs (carcass with hide still attached)

 What arrives at your shop: